Visual-Behavior/detr-tensorflow/README.md

 ## Evaluation :

-Run the following to evaluate the model using the pretrained weights:
+Run the following to evaluate the model using the pre-trained weights:

 ```